On Social Security? Here’s your stimulus check info

 Some Social Security recipients needed to tell the IRS before noon Wednesday about their dependent children to receive their full stimulus money.

-Tom Stenson with Disability Rights Oregon told KOIN 6 News that if you have a dependent and did not file, you’ll still get your money — but not for a while.
+Tom Stenson with Disability Rights Oregon told sister station KOIN 6 News that if you have a dependent and did not file, you’ll still get your money — but not for a while.

 “If you weren’t able to get that in,” he said, “you may have to wait until the next tax season next year.”